Connecting Communities & People With Nature

 Be Part of the Community Dream.
 We need your help.

 Volunteers who contribute 250 hours of time may be eligible for an America the Beautiful Volunteer Pass.
 Learn more.

 Friends of Tualatin River National Wildlife Refuge is an all volunteer, community non-profit organization that is dedicated to the protection and restoration of the Refuge for the benefit of fish and wildlife, and for public education and recreation.
 Learn more.

-Second Saturday Work Parties
+Habitat Work Parties

 Environmental Education Volunteer Naturalist

 Do you know someone who is looking for a new way to share their love of nature?

 Do they enjoy being outside, meeting new people, and working with kids?

 If so, encourage them to become a Volunteer Naturalist on the Refuge!